mikedlowis/rscons/README.md

 * a collection of targets to build
 * a collection of build hooks

-When cloning an environment, the construction variables, builders, and build directories are cloned, but the new environment does not inherit any of the targets or build hooks from the source environment.
+When cloning an environment, the construction variables and builders are cloned, but the new environment does not inherit any of the targets, build hooks, build directories, or the build root from the source environment.

 Cloned environments contain "deep copies" of construction variables.
 For example, in: